bridgecrewio/checkov/README.md

 	Guide: https://docs.bridgecrew.io/docs/s3_16-enable-versioning
   ```

-If you have installed `jq` you can convert json file into multiple lines with the following command:
+If you have installed `jq` you can convert the json file into multiple lines with the following command:
 ```sh
 terraform show -json tf.plan | jq '.' > tf.json
 ```